US FDA Awards Fast Track Designation (FTD) to Paxalisib for Glioblastoma | 20.08.20 | finanzen.at

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerWall Street rutscht unter Nulllinie -- ATX schließt im Plus -- DAX beendet Handel mit Gewinnen -- Börsen in Fernost letztlich mit unterschiedlicher Tendenz
+Börse aktuell - Live TickerDow Jones vorsichtig -- ATX belastet -- DAX im Minus -- Börsen in Fernost letztlich verlustreich

-Die US-Börsen fanden am Mittwoch keine feste Richtung.
-Der heimische Markt notierte zur Wochenmitte etwas fester, auch der DAX legte zu.
-Die asiatischen Märkte bewegten sich am Mittwoch auf unterschiedlichen Terrains.
+Die US-Börsen notieren ohne gemeinsame Richtung.
+Am heimischen und deutschen Markt werden am Donnerstag Minuszeichen beobachtet.
+Die asiatischen Märkte bewegten sich südwärts.